Sector funds: Are they right for you?

 Sector funds could be the tool to use, but are they worth the risk?
 The answer depends on how actively you follow the market and what you already own.

 "You have to ask yourself why you want to buy into that particular sector, why you believe it's likely to outperform, and what your criteria are for getting rid of it," says Tom Fisher, an investment adviser and financial planner with Fisher Financial Strategies in Cambridge, Mass.
 "If you can't answer those questions, you probably shouldn't own it."

 Sector funds, also called specialty funds, concentrate their equity investments in a single sector of the economy, such as energy, health care, real estate, technology, consumer staples or precious metals.
 You can access individual sectors by investing in mutual funds and exchange-traded funds, or ETFs.
 Many fund families offer one type of fund or the other -- and some offer both.

-Some specialty funds drill further into subsectors, such as biotechnology, while others track specific indices, such as the Financial Select Sector SPDR ETF, which seeks to mirror the returns of Standard & Poor's Financial Select Sector index.
+Some specialty funds drill further into subsectors, such as biotechnology, while others track specific indexes, such as the Financial Select Sector SPDR ETF, which seeks to mirror the returns of Standard & Poor's Financial Select Sector index.

 Such funds enable investors to target their exposure to specific industries and economic niches that may be underrepresented in their portfolio without having to bet on individual stocks.

 Tactical traders, who understand how macroeconomic events move the markets, also use sector funds to take advantage of the business cycle via sector rotation strategies.